oleksiiRybak/DataTranslator/README.txt

 to make sure that my solution works 100 % for all different scenarios and is able to handle exceptions
 - I've put hard-coded file names but of course it should be refactored and make the solution more flexible so that it is able to work with different files in different locations

+Anyway, I hope you like my solution.

+Thanks,
+Oleksii